jenkinsci/apimap-plugin/DEVELOPER.md

 #### Debug Mode

 More extensive logging.
-Please not that the output is generatesing System.out.println and will
+Please note that the output is generated using System.out.println and will be printed to STDOUT.

 #### Dryrun Mode